List of Ninjago characters: Cole

-Cole (voiced by Kirby Morrow from Seasons 1–14, Andrew Francis from 2022 onward) is the grounded and solid black ninja and Elemental Master of Earth.
+Cole (voiced by Kirby Morrow from the pilot episodes–Season 14, Andrew Francis from Season 15 onward) is the grounded and solid black ninja and Elemental Master of Earth.
 He frequently wields a scythe and, in recent seasons, a war hammer.
 His elemental power grants him limited earth manipulation and super strength.
 The original leader of the ninja, he is loyal to his friends and family and has a special love for food, especially cake.
-He is the son of Lou, a member of a barbershop quartet, and Lilly, the previous Elemental Master of Earth.
+He is the son of Lou, a member of a barbershop quartet, and Lilly, the previous Elemental Master of Earth, who died due to an illness when Cole was still a child.

-Jay

-Jay Walker (born Jay Gordon) (voiced by Michael Adamthwaite) is the blue ninja and Elemental Master of Lightning.
-He frequently wields nunchucks and more recently, a kusarigama.
-His elemental power grants him limited electricity manipulation.
-He is also a skilled mechanic and is technologically savvy.
-Jay is inventive and quick-witted, often using comedy to alleviate stressful situations.
-He is easily excitable and prone to freaking out when in crises but like the other ninja is intensely loyal to his friends, especially his Yang/girlfriend Nya.
-He is the son of Cliff Gordon and the previous Elemental Master of Lightning, but was adopted and raised by Ed and Edna Walker.